Meet the Fellows

 Jane Alexander is a Winston-Salem local who was raised around Wake Forest’s campus.
 She entered Wake Forest with a presidential scholarship in visual art and graduated with double honors in Studio Art and Mathematics.

 Jane has also had close relations with stArt Gallery; she exhibited a solo show, mtf.zip, in January 2024, and an honors show, mommy whats brainrot, in May 2025.
-She is looking forward to continuing this relationship with stArt as its manager.
+In her spare time, she enjoys painting, geometric modeling, and playing in her band SCOBY.

 Wake Downtown

-Alyssa is thrilled to be the 2025-2026 Wake Downtown Fellow, where she will continue to give back to the Wake Forest and Winston-Salem communities through STEM outreach programs.
-Go Deacs!
+Alaina is thrilled to be the 2026-2027 Wake Forest Downtown Fellow, where she will continue to give back to the place she calls home: Winston-Salem and the Wake Forest community.
+She is excited to coordinate many STEM outreach programs and service events.
+Go Deacs forever!

 ZSR Library